tmck-code/Syllabus/README.md

 ___

-## Installing and Running
+## Installing and Running Python

-> There are a few choices for viewing and running the Jupyter notebooks, and each have their pros and cons.

-These are the two easiest options:
+> This section is needed for all of the beginner lessons, and some of the wrangler lessons.
+If you already have a recent version of Python installed then you're ready to go.

+### - Install the latest python

+You can find OSX python installers on the [**official site**](https://www.python.org/downloads/mac-osx/).
+Follow the `"Latest Python 3 Release"` link at the top of the page, and then scroll down to download the `"macOS.
+64-bit installer"`.

+In particular, the installer for 64-bit Python 3.7.4 (latest stable at the time of writing) is here: [https://www.python.org/ftp/python/3.7.4/python-3.7.4-macosx10.9.pkg](https://www.python.org/ftp/python/3.7.4/python-3.7.4-macosx10.9.pkg)

+1. Download and install in OSX
+2. Open a terminal and check that it's installed with `python3 -V`

+_For beginner lessons only:_

+3. Install Jupyter with `python3 -m pip install jupyter`

+* **_Pros_**: no installation of anything required
+* **_Cons_**: only on an internet connection, and you can't save your progress

-### Install Anaconda **_(recommended)_**
+### - Install Anaconda **_(recommended for non-techies)_**

 1. Open anaconda
 2. Click on the 'Jupyter Notebook' tile
 3. When the terminal launches, type `jupyter notebook` and hit enter.
 4. An internet browser should open up displaying your home folder
-5. Navigate to the plac where you saved the .ipynb files and click into it
+5. Navigate to the place where you saved the .ipynb files and click into it

 * **_Pros_**: No internet required to run, can save changes locally
 * **_Cons_**: Anaconda is massive to install, and is a little confusing to use

-### Run from the github repository

-> (**View/Read only!**)

-This repository is hosted at at [https://github.com/tmck-code/Syllabus](https://github.com/tmck-code/Syllabus).
-You can navigate to one of the .ipynb files and use in github on the net, however this is read-only!
-You can't edit the file and save changes

-### Install the latest python

-You can find OSX python installers on the [official site](https://www.python.org/downloads/mac-osx/)

-In particular, the installer for 64-bit Python 3.6.5 (latest stable at the time of writing) is here: [https://www.python.org/ftp/python/3.6.5/python-3.6.5-macosx10.9.pkg](https://www.python.org/ftp/python/3.6.5/python-3.6.5-macosx10.9.pkg)

-1. Download and install in OSX
-2. Open a terminal and check that it's installed `python3 -V`
-3. Install Jupyter: `python3 -m pip install jupyter`

-* **_Pros_**: no installation of anything required
-* **_Cons_**: only on an internet connection, and you can't save your progress

 ___